Fall, Spring, Academic Year, Calendar Year

 • UI Student Health Service Travel Clinic: http://studenthealth.uiowa.edu/services/international-travel

-Orientation for Spring 2015 participants is to be announced.
+Orientation for spring 2018 participants is to be announced.

-A recent Newcastle participant produced this video with footage pulled from his semester abroad.
-Check out the Flickr photo album below, too.
+A recent Newcastle participant produced this video about his experiences abroad.